 Ephraim has also worked for a number of hi-tech companies, including large companies with millions of users and those just starting out with seed funding.
 This includes helping a startup grow their email list from 300 to 11,000 subscribers in less than a year.

 In 2018 Ephraim established his own agency, 1832 Communications.
-1832’s data inspired approach helps nonprofits raise more money, build relationships, grow their user base and donor lists and improve brand awareness both online and offline.
+1832 helps nonprofits build more relationships, raise more money, grow their user base and donor lists and improve brand awareness both online and offline so the organization can serve more people and have more impact in their community.
 1832’s clients include both local community organizations and national nonprofits with a presence across the United States.

 Although born in New York, Ephraim lived in Boston, Jacksonville, FL, New London, CT and Toronto before moving to Israel.
 He is the proud father of 3 young adults, all of whom disapprove of how he takes selfies.